Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 ## Exercise 1: Create Power BI Report

-In this exercise, you will create a Power BI report based on data the Excel spreadsheet we leveraged in a previous exercise.
+In this exercise, you will create a Power BI report based on data from the Excel spreadsheet we leveraged in a previous exercise.

 ### Task 1: Prepare Power BI service